pulp-platform/snitch_cluster/docs/tutorial/build_system.md

 # Review of Architecture

 Previously we discussed the [Accelerator Design](./accelerator_design.md), the [CSR Manager Design](./csrman_design.md) and the [Streamer Design](./streamer_design.md).
 These are the main components that are tightly coupled together in a shell before connecting to the system.
-The figure below shows the system of interest again but with more labels:
+The figure below shows the system of interest again:

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/0090e1a4-15c5-4852-a351-7c3ee0368e1f)